lamdu/hypertypes/README.md

 [`unification-fd`](http://hackage.haskell.org/package/unification-fd)
 is a good example for the power of this approach.
-It implements unification for ASTs, where it uses the parameterization to store unification variables standing for terms.
+It implements generic unification for ASTs, where it uses the parameterization to store unification variables standing for terms.

 In constrast to the HKD approach, we can also use rich fix-points which store several different fix-points within, like `Diff`: